 “Efforts to secure prisoner of war lists from the Philippines have not been successful to this date due to the lack of communication and the fact that the Japanese Government has not yet given permission for the Swiss representative and the International Red Cross delegates to make visits to prisoner of war camps in the islands.
 When the lists of prisoners are received, we will clear the name of your son and send you any additional information that we may have.”

-What is known is he remained in the camp until November when he volunteered for transfer to Japan.
+What is known is he remained in the camp until November when he volunteered to be transferred to Japan.
 The POWs were transported to Manila by truck.
 On November 7, 1942, the POWs were boarded onto the Japanese ship the Nagato Maru which sailed the same day.
 600 POWs were put in one of the ship’s holds which was about 30 feet by 40 feet.
 There was no room for the POWs to lay down.
 The remaining 300 POWs were put in the ship’s other hold.
 During the trip, the POWs were fed rice, fish, and soup.
 It arrived in Takao, Formosa, on November 14, which means it may have stopped at Hong Kong before sailing for Takao, or that it avoided submarines.

 It was in the hold of the ship that Jack was reunited with Lt.
 Tom Savage, Lt.
 Ben Morin, Lt.
 Richard Danca, Capt.
 Ruben Schwass, and Lt.
 Col Ted Wickord.
 Lt.
 Danca was so sick that the other members of the battalion did not think he would survive the trip.
 As it turned out, Lt.
 Danca died as the ship arrived in Formosa, and his remains were taken ashore and cremated.